-Don't be fooled by the relative flatness, the shingle-sapping stretches of this fifty-mile-long path will have you wishing you were on the West Highland Way, say.
+Don't be fooled by the relative flatness, the shingle-sapping stretches of this 50-mile long path will have you wishing you were on the West Highland Way, say.

-If you're coming from Felixstowe, congratulations it's only another twelve more to the finish at Lowestoft.
-If you're coming from Lowestoft, it's only twelve miles in and you're going the wrong way, anyway.
+If you're coming from Felixstowe, congratulations it's only another 12 more to the finish at Lowestoft.
+If you're coming from Lowestoft, it's only 12 miles in and you're going the wrong way, anyway.

 The area to the south and west is a National Nature Reserve and could best be described as 'marshy'.
 There's an other-worldly feel and, if you're good, this relatively tame raptor might make an appearance, early claws.